The Blackshale Suspension Bridge Hike (via Black Prince) in Kananaskis

 A reminder that this hike is in Kananaskis country and you need to purchase a Kananaskis Conservation Pass.
 This can either be purchased online or at designated kiosks in the area.

 For directions to the Black Prince parking lot, search for 'Black Prince Day Use Area' in Google Maps.
 If you're traveling from Calgary, head west on the Trans-Canada Highway (Highway 1) and take the exit for Kananaskis Country (Highway 40 South).
 Continue on Highway 40 South for about 50 km, passing through Kananaskis Village, until you reach the junction with Highway 742 (also known as Smith Dorrian Trail).
-It's not far along this road, and you will head off just a few hundred meters to the Black Prince Day Use car park, which is well sign posted.

 The drive from Calgary to the Blackshale Suspension Bridge typically takes around 1.5 to 2 hours, depending on traffic and road conditions.